sathyarajr1991/TestVagrantTestAssignment/README.md

 	- From Eclipse
 	    - Under 'Project Explorer', expand TestVagrantAssignments -> 'com.testvagrantassignment.test' package
 	    - Right click on the class RCBTeamResults.java and Run as TestNG Test
-	    - Right click on testng.xml under Project
+	    - Right click on testng.xml under Project and Run as TestNG Test